-Indicate the type of historical designation currently held by the historic resource.
+Indicate the type of historical designation currently held by the historic resource(s) that are the subject of the project, if any.
 For properties or sites that have been listed in the National Register or are contributing properties or sites within a National Register District, provide the date that the property, site or district was listed.
 Should you have questions regarding the National Register status of a property or site, contact the Division's National Register Staff at 1.800.847.7278 or 850.245.6300.

 1.1.
 Type of Historical Designation*